eslint/rfcs/designs/2018-async-commands/README.md

 });
 ```

 Since we _know_ the file exists, we don't have to have an exception check here (though it is good practice to do so).
-If we do have an exception, we should handle it accordingly.
+If we do have an exception, we should keep a tally of those files that caused issues and create a log file like `yarn` does.
+Since the processes are async, we can keep the exceptions in a map of `Errors` and time stamp each one.
+This way, we can get the output accordingly.
 It may be worth noting the file that was not processed and logging it out to a file so as not to stop the entire linting process.
 Output can then be shown to say "x/total scanned, y unscanned.
 See log for details".

 `executeOnFiles` would have to handle that (assuming nothing else changes). `executeOnFiles` [calls processFile](https://github.com/eslint/eslint/blob/master/lib/cli-engine.js#L612).